By Sam Collentine, Meteorologist Posted 4 years ago January 18, 2020

 Lift Tickets: Arapahoe Basin

 The mountain made big news during the 2018-2019 season when they decided to end their long-time partnership with Vail Resorts and the Epic Pass.
 After much anticipation, they decided to join Alterra Mountain Company and the Ikon Pass, along with the Mountain Collective.
-Ikon Pass holders receive 7 days at Arapahoe Basin, while Mountain Collective pass holders receive 2 days and 50% off all additional days.
+Ikon Pass holders receive 5 or 7 days at Arapahoe Basin, while Mountain Collective pass holders receive 2 days and 50% off all additional days.

 ARAPAHOE BASIN SNOW & WEATHER